-Get updates, early access, and a special PDF of the Geoengineering Special Issue by supporting Science for the People with a monthly donation.
+Get updates, early access, and a special PDF of Science for the People by supporting Science for the People with a monthly donation.

 Science for the People is an organization of scientists, workers, educators, and activists dedicated to building a social movement around progressive and radical perspectives on science and society.
 SftP members use bottom-up strategies to build a science-activist organization that:

 - builds internal parity for marginalized, oppressed, and exploited peoples